Yoast/wordpress-seo/readme.txt

 * Fixes a bug where changes in the replacement variables (e.g. the value of the `%%title%%` replacement variable when the post title changes) would not be reflected in the Meta description length, the SEO title width, and the Keyphrase in SEO title assessments.
 * Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
 Props to [@stodorovic](https://github.com/stodorovic).
 * Fixes a bug where the buttons in the FAQ and in the How-To block would be hardly visible when using a dark theme.
 * Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
+Props to [kudinovfedor](https://github.com/kudinovfedor).
 * Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
 * Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
 * Fixes a bug where the wrong canonical URL would be set on attachment pages.